mauricechiodo/eim-case-studies/course/crypto/dylannist.md

 The claim is that due to the difficulty of solving the discrete logarithm (finding an integer $\alpha$ such that $P = \alpha Q$) it is intractable to work backwards to find the internal state $s_i$ of the number generator.

 # Output Bias
-(ref Schoenmakers and Sidorenko) has a nice presentation of the issue.
-I think it was the original paper drawing attention to this bias.
+(ref Schoenmakers and Sidorenko) has a nice presentation of the issue – indeed, I believe that it was the original paper drawing attention to the presence of this bias.

-I'm not sure if this is overly relevant in this case.
-It seems like a genuine mistake, and its not clear whether it could be practically exploited.
-However it may provide a method by which one could identify that the Dual_EC_DRBG is being used over some other RNG.
-Additionally they did make the decision not to fix the flaw even after it had attracted a lot of attention, for the reasons that "some internal discussion in X9 that said this was just a theoretical issue" and "it was NSA’s algorithm, we largely let them respond to comments on it".
+I'm not sure if this is overly relevant in this case, however.
+It seems probable that it is a genuine mistake, and it is not clear whether it could be practically exploited.
+However, it may provide a method by which one could identify that the Dual_EC_DRBG is being used over some other RNG.
+Additionally, they did make the decision not to fix the flaw even after it had attracted a lot of attention, for the reasons that "some internal discussion in X9 that said this was just a theoretical issue" and "it was the NSA’s algorithm, we largely let them respond to comments on it".

 # The Possibility of a Backdoor
 There is no public knowledge as to how ${P}$ and ${Q}$ were generated.
 It is known that ${P}$ should be chosen to be a generator of the group, but in our case this is true of all elements. (ref Bernstein et al) explains that, even after inquiring as to the origin of ${P}$ and ${Q}$, John Kelsey (one of the two authors in the NIST paper) was told that the NSA had "generated $(P, Q)$ in a secure, classified way" and had "kyboshed" the idea of generating ${Q}$ in a transparent way.
 The security of the algorithm however depends on the difficulty of solving the ECDLP, $Q = \alpha P$, but there is no reason the NSA couldn't have generated ${Q}$ by first choosing some arbitrary ${\alpha}$, removing the need to solve the discrete logarithm altogether.